 Starting Your Own Vegetable Garden sounds fun and can be so beneficial.
 If you have ever tossed a rotten tomato from the back door in the general direction of the vegetable patch, you have probably been rewarded with lots and lots of little seedlings and it may even have served as an incentive to toss several other vegetables in the same direction, with varying results.

-Whether you use a raised flower bed or just in the dirt, Starting your own vegetable garden does not take a great deal of effort once the initial spadework has been done and requires very little in the way of maintenance if a few basic rules are followed.
+Whether you use a raised flower bed or a grow tent, or just in the dirt, Starting your own vegetable garden does not take a great deal of effort once the initial spadework has been done and requires very little in the way of maintenance if a few basic rules are followed.
 Find out how to start your own vegetable garden, below.

 Starting Your Own Vegetable Garden